ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 If you get an error about the location of the config then try the methods suggested [here](http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#FOR_CPAN_INSTALLS).
 I found none of these worked for me so I grabbed the source from [Github](https://github.com/broquaint/Gitalist) and copied `gitalist.conf` to `/usr/local/share/perl/5.10.x/Gitalist/`.

+The Gitalist FastCGI script requires a ProcessManager, by default this is Perl's `FCGI::ProcManager` which needs to be installed as well:

+`cpan FCGI::ProcManager`

 ### Combining with Gitolite
 Combining Gitolite and Gitalist is as "simple" as pointing Gitalist at Gitolite's repository directory.
 Gitolite is running under the `git` user and stores the repositories under `/home/git/repositories/` which won't be accessible to you under another user.
 The easiest way around this is to run the `gitalist_server.pl` command as the git user like so: